-Prior to operations, usually only small volumes of material are available and kinetic tests are limited to leach testing on samples with a maximum mass of about 50 kg.
-Additional information on kinetic testing is presented in chapter 4 ('Operations') below.
-During operations, more complex kinetic testing can be completed.
+Prior to operations usually only small volumes of material are available and kinetic tests are limited to leach testing on samples with a maximum mass of about 20 kg.
+Additional information on Kinetic Testing is present in section (Operations) below.
+During operations more complex kinetic testing can be completed.
+Case Study 6 below summarises the findings of small scale kinetic testing on samples from Globe Progress Mine.